audrey-shih/audrey-shih.github.io/content/authors/admin/_index.md

 During my undergrad, I worked with [Professor Sujit Datta](https://dattalab.princeton.edu/) at Princeton University to understand the flow of polymer solutions in porous media, useful in cleaning up groundwater in aquifers.
 Read about my junior year research [here](https://acee.princeton.edu/acee-news/people-spotlight-audrey-shih/), and my senior thesis [here](https://www.princeton.edu/news/2020/06/08/senior-thesis-project-probes-intricacies-groundwater-cleanup)!

 Outside of research, I play clarinets of all sizes in the Stanford Symphony Orchestra, the Stanford New Ensemble, and various chamber groups.
 In addition to [music performance](https://www.youtube.com/watch?v=9iaTGFWpA48&list=PLrV76eiXOtDYd2zu_BR23Gu18ruqG6din), I also love dabbling in [music arranging](https://www.youtube.com/watch?v=C3rwGvBZlAI&list=PLrV76eiXOtDZWZGaaicYCJWrseJZ8eq9P&index=2), conducting, and [film scoring](https://www.youtube.com/watch?v=PzqSTuFyhb4).

+I'm looking for a research position in industry starting the summer of 2025.
+Please reach out if I might be a good fit!